 Progressive: If the cancer becomes larger or spreads while the patient is being treated for the original lymphoma, it is called progressive disease.
 This is also called refractory NHL.

 Recurrent: Recurrent lymphoma is lymphoma that has come back after treatment.
 It may return in the area where it first started or in another part of the body.
 Recurrence may occur shortly after the first treatment or years later.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.
+This is also called relapsed NHL.

 International Prognostic Index